crispinalan/talkcalendar/README.md

 ./talkcalendar
 ```

+Audio output requires that the alsa-utils package is installed.
+This is usually installed by default.

 Use a menu editor such as [MenuLibre](https://github.com/bluesabre/menulibre) to create a launcher for Talk Calendar.
 MenuLibre allows the working directory to be set as shown below.

 ![](menueditor.png)

-Using the binary image with a menu editor is a universal approach for getting Talk Calendar installed on most Gtk4 distros.
+Using the binary image together with a menu editor is a universal approach for getting Talk Calendar installed on most Gtk4 distros.

 *With Ubuntu 21.10 the base Gtk4 libraries can be installed using
 ```